Simple Blueberry Mead Recipe

 Water (amount varies)

 Place your frozen fruit in a bowl and pour half of your sugar over the berries so that they thaw and macerate.

 When the fruit thaws, pour in your blender and blend until the berries are chopped into pieces .
 You can also use an immersion blender to chop the berries while they are in the bowl.

 Refreeze the berries for about 2 hours before allowing them to rethaw again and pour them into your gallon container.

-Brew 2 cup loose black tea in a quart of boiling water for 15 min.
+Brew 2 bags of black tea in a quart of boiling water for 15 min.
 Once it is complete, strain the tea leaves out.
 Add the newly brewed tea up to just below the shoulder (curved part) of the jug.